-A reduction in state funding may affect the activity level projected in the Strategic Management Plan document.
-Hopefully, however, it will not have a negative impact on achieving the five-year outcome goals included in the plan.
+A reduction in state funding has affected the activity level projected in the Strategic Management Plan document.
+Time will tell whether it will not have a negative impact on achieving the five-year outcome goals included in the plan.

 Profile of the State Agency